On the Quantum Equivalence between $S|LWE\rangle$ and $ISIS$: Conditional reverse reduction

-where $\Delta(p_\yv,u_\yv)$ is the statistical distance between the distribution $p_y$ and the probability function $u_\yv = \frac{1}{|T \cap \Lambda^\bot_{\yv}(\Am)|} \one_{T \cap \Lambda^\bot_{\yv}(\Am)}$. \end{itemize} Then there exists an efficient algorithm solving $\ICLWE(\Am, f)$ with $\hf = \one_T$ with fidelity $1-\eps$ and time complexity $\poly(t)$. \end{theorem}
+where $\Delta(p_\yv,u_\yv)$ is the statistical distance between the distribution $p_\yv$ and the probability function $u_\yv = \frac{1}{|T \cap \Lambda^\bot_{\yv}(\Am)|} \one_{T \cap \Lambda^\bot_{\yv}(\Am)}$. \end{itemize} Then there exists an efficient algorithm solving $\ICLWE(\Am, f)$ with $\hf = \one_T$ with fidelity $1-\eps$ and time complexity $\poly(t)$. \end{theorem}

-\emph{Remark:} We don't explicitly say anything about the success probability of the algorithm $\aa$.
-However, the fact that it is $\eps$-close to being solution-uniform implies that with a uniformly random choice of randomness $r$, the algorithm outputs a valid solution ({\ie} $\in T \cap \Lambda^\bot_\yv(\Am)$) with probability at least $1-\eps$ on average on $\yv$.
+\begin{remark} We do not explicitly say anything about the success probability of the algorithm $\aa$.
+However, the fact that it is $\eps$-close to being solution-uniform implies that with a uniformly random choice of randomness $r$, the algorithm outputs a valid solution ({\ie} $\in T \cap \Lambda^\bot_\yv(\Am)$) with probability at least $1-\eps$ on average on $\yv$. \end{remark}

 \begin{proof} We show that there is an efficient process mapping $\ket{\yv}\ket{0}$ to $\ket{\yv}\ket{W_\yv}$ for all $\yv \in \Z^n_q$.
 Start with $\ket{y}$ as first register, then prepare a uniform superposition of $r \in \bin^\ell$ in the second register: